How to Make a College Comparison Spreadsheet

 Step 1 - Add your colleges

-The next step is to fill in rows with your comparison criteria.
+The next step is to fill in rows with your college comparison criteria.
 These criteria rows should be stacked in a column on the far-left side of your spreadsheet.
-Just like a multiplication table, your spreadsheet will combine your college columns with your criteria rows to have an answer at each individual cell block.
-For instance, if your first college is Stanford University and your first criteria is the annual cost of tuition, the cell block where the two meet will have the annual cost of tuition at Stanford.
+For instance, if your first college is Stanford University and your first criterion is the annual cost of tuition, the cell block where the two meet will have the annual cost of tuition at Stanford.

 There are tens (if not hundreds) of potential criteria to list on your spreadsheet.
 The ones you choose to list are up to you.
 While we certainly don’t recommend listing anywhere the total amount of possible criteria, there are a few criteria rows that we think every college planning worksheet should have.

-Include at least one row for affordability, such as the net price.
-The net price is the discounted sticker price after subtracting grants, scholarships and other forms of gift aid.
+- Net price: Include at least one row for affordability, using a metric such as the net price.
+The net price is the discounted sticker price after subtracting grants, scholarships, and other forms of gift aid.

-Step 3 - Do the research and make comparisons
+Step 3 - Do the research and compare colleges

 Once you’ve added information for all rows and columns, it’s time to start comparing.
 This is perhaps the most challenging part of the entire process, as it requires you to think critically about the information in front of you.
 You’ll need to have ideal benchmarks for each criterion, such as target tuition, study body size, and top majors offered.
 You’ll also need to decide which criteria are most important to you.

 As you begin to narrow down your decision, it’s important to remember that not all criteria are set in stone.
 For instance, if one school has a lower net price than the others but you prefer a different college or university, ask them for more financial aid.
 Tell them they are your first choice, but you can’t afford them with the current financial aid offer.
 Tell them about any special circumstances that affect your ability to pay.
 They might not provide more money, but what do you have to lose?